After New Orleans flooding, Louisiana braces for possible Hurricane Barry

 RELATED: EYE ON THE GULF: Hurricane predicted to make landfall this weekend, impacts to Houston are uncertain

-It brought memories of a 2017 flash flood that exposed major problems - and led to major personnel changes - at the Sewerage and Water Board, which oversees street drainage.
-City officials said the pumping system that drains streets was at full capacity.
-But the immense amount of rain in three hours would overwhelm any system, said Sewerage and Water Board director Ghassan Korban.

-The Mississippi is already running so high that officials in Plaquemines Parish at Louisiana's southeastern tip ordered evacuations of some areas to begin Thursday.
-A voluntary evacuation was called on Grand Isle, the vulnerable barrier island community south of New Orleans.
-Gov. John Bel Edwards declared a statewide emergency in light of the gathering storm.
+Hurricane Katrina caused catastrophic flooding in New Orleans in 2005 and was blamed altogether for more than 1,800 deaths in Louisiana and other states, by some estimates.

+In its aftermath, the Army Corps of Engineers began a multibillion-dollar hurricane-protection system that isn't complete.
+The work included repairs and improvements to some 350 miles (560 kilometers) of levees and more than 70 pump stations that are used to remove floodwaters.

-A spokesman for the Army Corps of Engineers in New Orleans said the agency was not expecting widespread overtopping of the levees, but there are concerns for areas south of the city.
-The weather service expects the river to rise to 20 feet (6 meters) by Saturday morning at a key gauge in the New Orleans area, which is protected by levees 20 to 25 feet (6 to 7.6 meters) high.
+The National Weather Service said it expects the Mississippi to rise to 19 feet (5.8 meters) by Saturday morning at a key gauge in the New Orleans area, which is protected by levees 20 to 25 feet (6 to 7.6 meters) high.

-The Corps was working with local officials down river to identify any low-lying areas and reinforce them, spokesman Ricky Boyett said.
-He cautioned that the situation may change as more information arrives.

-"We're confident the levees themselves are in good shape.
-The big focus is height," Boyett said.

 RELATED STORIES